Jheschl17/javaRecursiveParser/README.md

 # javaRecursiveParser
 A simple recursive parser in java.
-Checks strings for their structure and determines whether they are a legal mathematical expression
+Checks strings for their structure and determines whether they are a legal mathematical expressions.